 The project

-In line with Welsh Government legislation, we are now carrying out four separate statutory Pre-Application consultations for the main elements of this reinforcement and refurbishment project, including:
+In September 2025 we carried out four separate statutory Pre-Application Consultations for 28 days for the main elements of this project, which includes:

-- Replacing underground cables and installing new underground cables at National Grid’s existing Pentir Substation.
+- Installing new and replacement underground cables at Pentir Substation.

-- Constructing a new substation south of Bryncir and installing 132kV underground cables from the substation towards an existing SPEN overhead line.
+- Constructing a new substation south of Bryncir and installing 132kV underground cables.

-- Underground cabling works and installing a new shunt reactor and other infrastructure at National Grid’s existing Trawsfynydd Substation.
+- Underground cabling works and installing a new shunt reactor and other infrastructure at Trawsfynydd Substation.

-If you have any questions about these consultations, the consultation process or accessing the documents, please call or email us using the contact details on the right-hand side of this page.
+If you have any questions about our project, please call or email us using the contact details on the right-hand side of this page.

 National Grid needs to reinforce and refurbish parts of the existing high voltage power network in North Wales.
 This work is part of The Great Grid Upgrade- the largest overhaul of the grid in generations.